It takes meticulous testing to ensure in-car technology and in-vehicle infotainment always speaks the driver’s language.

 As vehicles become smarter, drivers depend more and more on the digital ‘brain’ behind the dashboard.
 This technology, now found within many vehicles on the road today, is as crucial to the driver’s safety and comfort as the vehicle’s engine or wheels.

-So, when the technology is voice-activated, there is no room for misunderstanding.
+So, when our voices activate in-car technology, there is no room for misunderstanding.

 A global leader in engineering and R&D services, with 52 operational centers around the world, is at the cutting edge of design and development in areas such as 5G, artificial intelligence, collaborative robots, digital manufacturing, and autonomous transport.

 For this innovative multinational, no industry or location is off limits.
-Their pioneering solutions can be found throughout the manufacturing chain in sectors as diverse as medical devices and transportation, telecoms, and petrochemicals.
+Discover their pioneering solutions throughout the manufacturing chain in sectors as diverse as medical devices and transportation, telecoms, and petrochemicals.

 To meet rising consumer demand, the company has recently moved into automotive infotainment systems.
 Enriching the in-vehicle experience without compromising safety or regulatory compliance is a fast-growing and rapidly evolving field.